 The websites highlighted below are organized into several groups, but many provide a wide variety of resources.
 (Some are mentioned more than once.)
 Therefore, explore what the web sites have to offer, beyond what has been highlighted on this web page.
 The list below does not represent a complete list of all genealogical resources available.

 Finally, your local libraries can be a helpful source of information.
 Often public libraries have a collection of genealogical materials.
-Ask you local librarians what books and help guides are available to you.
+Ask your local librarians what books and help guides are available to you.
 Ask if your local library and the community you live in provide workshops on genealogical research.
 Good luck with your research!

-Guide to Tracing Your American Indian Ancestry
+A Guide to Tracing Your American Indian & Alaska Native Ancestry

 This guide by the Department of the Interior provides a general overview of questions related to genealogical research and tribal enrollment.
 It will answer basic questions you may have on these topics.

 A Guide to Tracing Your American Indian Ancestry - Department of the Interior